 I live in a beautiful part of Thailand, so my art tells vivid and thought-provoking stories of my life, my land, and its people.

-Often I go down to the beach very early before sunrise with my 2 dogs, for me it’s the best part of the day, not too hot and little wind, the only other person about will be the local fishing man.
+I often go down to the beach very early before sunrise, for me it’s the best part of the day, not too hot and little wind, the only other person about will be the local fishing man.

 The sky starts turning from a dark blackness to a magnificent storm of colour, never the same and never the same colours, always different and always glorious, it sometimes takes my breath away.